-There are many drugs that have the potential to make you blackout if taken with alcohol.
+Many drugs have the potential to make you blackout if taken with alcohol.
 These include:

-Combining alcohol with benzodiazepines or opioids carries a particularly high risk of blackout.
-All three substances are depressants, and so the effects of the opioids and the benzos are enhanced by alcohol — which makes the risk of overdose high.
+Combining alcohol with benzodiazepines or opioids carries an exceptionally high risk of blackout.
+All three substances are depressants, so the opioids and the benzos are enhanced by alcohol which increases the risk of overdose.
 You could even suffer respiratory failure and die.
 No matter how tempted you might be, avoid mixing these substances.

-What many people don’t realize is that it is also highly dangerous to mix alcohol with caffeine.
+Many people don’t realize that it is also highly dangerous to mix alcohol with caffeine.
 This is perhaps the most common thing to find with alcohol.
 But just because caffeine is legal doesn’t mean that it’s safe, especially with alcohol.

 If you regularly find yourself using alcohol and another drug (even caffeine) simultaneously, you have a problem and need to stop.